 Driving with a professional can be a helpful way to feel more confident behind the wheel.
 Driving instructors supply dual-control cars, meaning the instructor can control braking and acceleration, which gives you a “safety net” that can be very valuable when learning to drive.

-7. Consider Cognitive-Behavioral Therapy (CBT) For Serious Driving Phobia
+7. Consider Cognitive-Behavioural Therapy (CBT) For Serious Driving Phobia

-If you think you have a serious anxiety disorder and are very scared of driving, you should see a therapist for cognitive-behavioural therapy (CBT).
-Your therapist can help you learn more about your fear, suggest coping strategies and next steps like exposure therapy, and even prescribe anti-anxiety medication that may help you feel more comfortable while driving.
+If you think you have a serious anxiety disorder and are very scared of driving, you should seek professional help from a mental health professional.
+They can help you understand your fear, suggest coping strategies, and explore therapies such as cognitive-behavioural therapy (CBT).

 Get The Safety Tips & Instruction You Need From LTrent Driving School

-The Safer Driver Course from LTrent Driving School is full of tips, techniques, and strategies that will help you feel safer on the road – and conquer driving anxiety.
-Book your lessons now, and get the help you need to cope with anxiety and fear and drive safely in NSW.
+The Safer Driver Course from LTrent Driving School is full of tips, techniques, and strategies that will help you feel safer on the road and overcome driving anxiety.